sayanchaudhuri14/Spectral-Decomposition/README.md

 # Spectral-Decomposition
 Perform spectral clustering iteratively on Facebook data to detect communities.
-Plot the adjacency matrix and Fiedler vector
+For each iteration, compute the adjacency matrix and Fiedler vector and perform graph partition